Abolfazl-Azad/Cooking-WebSite/README.md

 # UTCook

-A polished, two-mode recipe platform for managing recipes, ingredients, and recommendations—built as a clean educational C++ project.
+A polished, two-mode recipe platform for managing recipes, ingredients, and recommendationsï¿½built as a clean educational C++ project.

 ## Why UTCook?
 UTCook brings together a minimal CLI engine and a small HTTP server to demonstrate core software concepts: input parsing, data management, role-based actions, and web request handling.